-Caelainn Hogan is a writer and multimedia journalist from Ireland who has reported across Europe, the Middle East and Africa.
+Caelainn Hogan is a writer and journalist from Ireland.

-She has written for National Geographic Magazine, The New York Times Magazine, The New Yorker, The Washington Post, Al Jazeera English, Harper’s, The Guardian, VICE Magazine, The Dublin Review and The Irish Times.
+Bylines: National Geographic, The New York Times Magazine, The New Yorker, New Statesman, The Washington Post, Al Jazeera English, Harper’s, The Guardian, VICE Magazine, The Dublin Review, The Irish Times

 Republic of Shame explores and documents the ongoing legacy of the religious-run institutions in Ireland.
 Until alarmingly recently, the Catholic Church, acting in concert with the Irish state, operated a network of institutions for the concealment, punishment and exploitation of ‘fallen women’.
 In the Magdalene laundries, girls and women were incarcerated and condemned to servitude.
 And in the mother-and-baby homes, women who had become pregnant out of wedlock were hidden from view, and in most cases their babies were adopted – sometimes illegally.

 ‘[A] sensitive, can’t-look-away book … Through moving stories, Hogan shows how the past is still present’ – NPR

 ‘Achingly powerful … There will be many people who don’t want to read Republic of Shame, for fear it will be too much, too dark, too heavy.
 Please don’t be afraid.
 Read it.
 Look it in the eye’ – Irish Times

 ‘[A] searing account of the Church’s treatment of women during its period of dominance over Irish society … It is never less than compelling’ – Irish Independent